Fire (Ukiah Valley Fire Authority)

 - Design Review Board Application

-If you have any questions or are interested in the Civic Service Board or the Traffic Engineering Committee, please contact the City Clerk’s office at (707) 463-6217.
+If you have any questions or are interested in the Civil Service Board or the Traffic Engineering Committee, please contact the City Clerk’s office at (707) 463-6217.